Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 When you journal alone about your deepest wounds, you risk activating the neural networks associated with the trauma without giving your brain the tools to close the circuit.

 Because you are doing this in isolation, your brain learns that accessing this memory simply leads to more distress.
-Instead of clearing the trauma, you are inadvertently digging the neurological groove deeper.
-You are practicing the pain.
+As explored in Why Understanding Your Trauma Doesn't Heal It (The Insight Trap), insight is necessary but not sufficient for recovery.
+Without the body-based component that closes the loop, repeated cognitive engagement with traumatic material can deepen the neural groove rather than resolve it.
+Instead of clearing the trauma, you are inadvertently practicing the pain.

 If journaling consistently leaves you feeling drained, anxious, or more depressed than when you started, you are not processing.
 You are triggering yourself in a vacuum.